A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Photometric Analysis

 \subsection{Building a calibration ladder}

-The few stars in in our small NACO FOV common with the 2MASS catalog are unfortunately not suited as calibrators for the NACO photometry, since they are either in the nonlinear regime of the NACO detector or too blended on the 2MASS plate scale.
-The data from the IRSF telescope however allows us to robustly link the NACO photometry to the 2MASS system using the following route.
+In order to build the calibration ladder, we use three data sets: the 2MASS catalogue, photometry obtained at the IRSF telescope and then NACO data.
+It is necessary to use the intermediate step of IRSF observations because we have too few stars in common between 2MASS and NACO.
+Such ladder has been used already and described in the appendix of \citep{2010ApJ...711..731J}.
+The three JHKs color systems are very close.
+For example, the color term for J-Ks colors between 2MASS and IRSF is only 0.01.
+Accurate calibration between 2MASS and IRSF has been given in \cite{2007PASJ...59..615K}. \cite{2010ApJ...711..731J} did not detect color terms between NACO and IRSF filters.
+Therefore, our calibration ladder must only determine the zeropoint offsets.

 We first perform the astrometry of the IRSF images with respect to the online 2MASS catalog using GAIA/Skycat and WCSTools.
-Then, using only stars marked as AAA (highest 2MASS quality flag) in the JHKs bands we crossmatch the common stars to compute the photometric transformation between the two catalogs by sigma clipping, demanding an astrometric accuracy of the match of better than 0.6" and adopting the filter transfomation coefficients derived by \cite{2007PASJ...59..615K}.
-To minimize the effect of source confusion and blending contamination we cut off at magnitude 13 for the 2MASS reference stars and sum up the flux of closeby neighbors for the IRSF sources to account for the much coarser pixel scale of the 2MASS catalog.
+Then, using only stars marked as AAA (highest 2MASS quality flag) in the JHKs bands we crossmatch the common stars to compute the photometric transformation between the two catalogs by sigma clipping, demanding an astrometric accuracy of the match of better than $0.6''$.
+To minimize the effect of source confusion and blending contamination we cut off at magnitude 13 for the 2MASS reference stars and sum up the flux of close neighbors for the IRSF sources to account for the much coarser pixel scale of the 2MASS catalog.